-secondary succession ecological succession in an area in which natural vegetation has been removed or destroyed (for example by fire) but the soil has not been destroyed shrub, a woody plant, under 5 metres tall if it has a single shrub a woody plant, under 5 metres tall if it has a single main stem or 8 metres if it has multiple stems
+Pleistocene the geological epoch that lasted from about 2 580 000 to 11 700 years ago secondary succession ecological succession in an area in which natural vegetation has been removed or destroyed (e.g. by fire) but the soil has not been destroyed shrub a woody plant, under 5 metres tall if it has a single main stem or 8 metres if it has multiple stems This chapter's glossary words list continues on page 100.

-UNIT 4.1 Nature and extent of land cover
+Nature and extent of land cover